haikentcode/halogs/README.md

 # halogs

-for use halogs in terminal use following python script eg. of commange for following script
+Uset given Python Script For use halogs in Command Line(Terminal)

 ````